Nepsha1986/gift/src/content/gifts/en-us/guitar.md

 ---
-title: Guitar
+title: "Guitar"
-description: Ignite their musical passion with a classic acoustic guitar.
+description: "How to Choose the Right Guitar as a Gift for a Music-Loving Man"
-date: '2023-09-17'
+date: "2023-09-17"
-thumbnail: ../../img/gifts/guitar.webp
+thumbnail: "../../img/gifts/guitar.webp"
 category: "for-men"
 featured: true
 modules: